safroese/safroese.github.io/about.md

 ---
-layout: default
-title: About
+title: "About Me"
-nav_order: 2
+layout: single
 permalink: /about/
 ---

 ## 🧠 About Me